aram2608/chatters/README.md

 # chatters
-Toy webapp to practice Go and React
+Toy webapp to practice Go and Vue